-Thermal imaging are devices that translate thermal energy (heat) into visible light in order to analyze a particular object or scene.
+Thermal imaging cameras are devices that translate thermal energy (heat) into visible light in order to analyze a particular object or scene.
 The image produced is known as a thermogram and is analyzed through a process called thermography.
 Thermal imaging cameras are sophisticated devices that process the captured image and display it on a screen.
-These images can be used for immediate diagnosis or processed through specialized for further evaluation, accuracy and report output.
-Thermal imaging cameras take measuring temperature to the next level; instead of getting a number for the temperature you get a picture showing the temperature of a surface.
+These images can be used for immediate diagnosis or processed through specialized software for further evaluation, accuracy and report output.
+Thermal imaging cameras take measuring temperature to the next level; instead of getting a number for the temperature you get a picture showing the temperature differences of a surface.

 Visible light is what we see around us every day.
 It is the only part of the electromagnetic spectrum that we can see.
 Visible light only takes up a small area in the electromagnetic spectrum and infrared radiation (IR) represents a larger percentage.
 If we want to see what’s going on in other parts of the spectrum we need specialized equipment.